 The fourth factor is the interests of any other people who are not directly involved in the case, which Gallagher said does not apply here, and the fifth is public interest.

 “…[R]egarding the fifth factor, ‘the general public’s primary interest in this case is an efficient and just resolution,'” the order reads.

-“We dispute the accuracy of the claims raised by the plaintiffs, however, to avoid the time-consuming and costly nature of further litigation, the parties involved have negotiated a tentative settlement and will seek Court approval to finalize and ensure the outcome is a fair resolution to all,” Alvarez said in his statement on behalf of Vail Resorts.
+“We dispute the accuracy of the claims raised by the plaintiffs, however, to avoid the time-consuming and costly nature of further litigation, the parties involved have negotiated a tentative settlement and will seek Court approval to finalize and ensure the outcome is a fair resolution to all,” Alvarez said in her statement on behalf of Vail Resorts.

 Vail Resorts must submit documents related to the settlement offer by Friday, at which point a hearing will be held to determine whether a judge wants to grant preliminary approval of the settlement agreement.

 As the California settlements go forward with the Quint et al. case postponed, employees that cash in on the settlement offer give up their legal rights to join the Quint et al. case.